 In November 2018, I spent a 3-day weekend at a ladies rock camp at RIOT Rhode Island (formerly Girls Rock!
-RI) where I discovered our band coach was not only musically talented and an awesome person but was also an audiobook narrator.
+RI) where I learned how to play the drum AND also discovered our awesomely talented band coach was also an audiobook narrator.

-I was super intrigued as this was a dream that I never thought could be a possibility for me!
+I was super intrigued since I never thought this type of career could ever be a possibility for me.
 Once camp was over we met up for coffee.
-She shared her audiobook journey and gave me the contact information for her audiobook coach, Elise Arsenault of The Global Actor.
-In December 2018, I reached out to Elise, who is also a working actor, voiceover artist, and narrator, set up a free consultation with her, and enrolled in her Power Group, which started the following month.
+She shared how her audiobook adventure began and gave me the contact information for her audiobook coach, Elise Arsenault of The Global Actor.
+In December 2018, I reached out to Elise, who is also a working actor, voice over artist, and narrator, set up a free consultation with her, and enrolled in her Power Group, which started the following month.
 Elise not only taught me the skills and strategy I needed to propel myself into this new adventure but she was also so encouraging and helped me build the confidence I needed to keep going.

-Throughout 2019, I traveled to NYC for classes with industry experts such as Gabra Zackman & Andy Roth, and continued to train, practice, and learn all that I can about narration and performance.
-In November 2019 I made the difficult decision to quit my 9-5 day job in HR to pursue audiobook narration full time.
+Throughout 2019, I traveled to NYC for classes with industry experts and continue to train, practice, and learn all that I can about narration and performance.
+In November 2019 I made the adventurous decision to quit my 9-5 day job in HR to pursue audiobook narration full time.

 Ultimately, what started as an absolutely terrifying leap turned into one of the most rewarding risks I've taken yet.
-In addition to falling in love with the process and the craft, I've also met some extremely kind, talented, and helpful narrators along the way in the recording studio, online webinars, and social events since joining the Audio Publishers Association in February 2020.
+In addition to the appreciation of the process and fascinations with the craft, I've met some of the most talented, extremely kind, and helpful narrators along the way in the recording studio, online webinars, and social events since joining the Audio Publishers Association in February 2020.